gregwdata/muttr/README.md

       If it returns e.g. “NotRegistered” then you need to register:

          az provider register --namespace Microsoft.Storage
       Then wait for registration to complete (may take a few minutes).
+   - Repeat the above step for `Microsoft.Web`

 2. **Store your OpenRouter key**
    - Add `OPENROUTER_API_KEY` as a GitHub secret.